pywielR/HAnnoI/README.md

 # HWAnno: Handwriting Annotator

 ## Description
 HWAnno is a GUI application that was developed for annotating single letters in handwritten data.
-Its core fucntionalities include:
+Its core functionalities include:

 - importing single images or PDF files with one image per site
 - marking rectangular areas (from now on referred to as items) within imported images